 All houseplants improve health and wellbeing, but different characteristics draw out different benefits.

-Some plants are better equipped for dust-trapping than others.
+Some air purifying plants are better equipped for dust-trapping than others.
 Look for plants with a textured or waxy leaf surface, and plants with a broad surface area, as airborne impurities will cling to them.

 Lots of indoor plants come from tropical environments like rain forests, which means they’re adapted to humid conditions.